The large Galois orbits conjecture under multiplicative degeneration: Introduction

 \subsection{Acknowledgements}

-The authors wish to thank Ariyan Javanpeykar for helpful discussions and, in particular, for pointing them to Gabber's Lemma.
-They thank George Papas and David Urbanik for sharing with them early versions of their work and for helpful discussions.
+The authors wish to thank Ariyan Javanpeykar for several helpful suggestions and, in particular, for pointing them to Gabber's Lemma.
+They thank George Papas and David Urbanik, also for their comments, and for sharing early versions of their work.
 They thank Werner L\"utkebohmert for valuable discussions about uniformisation of abelian schemes in rigid geometry.
+They are grateful to the anonymous referees for many very helpful comments.